mounikamona155/training-content/02/C#Notes.md

 * Essentially, it is .NET's version of VES
 * Run-time environment that provides services that make the development process easier
 * Some servies it includes:
-    * Automatic memory management (older languages you ahve to manually release unused resources)
+    * Automatic memory management (older languages you have to manually release unused resources)
     * JIT compilation (Just-inTime compilation that involves compliation during execution for optimization)
         * It just means any new compile code gets executed immediately, it doesn't have to wait until your entire code has been compiled to run your app
     * Exception handling support